aubique/dotfiles-wsl/.github/README.md

 ## TODO

 - [ ] Upgrade the [Windows Tweaks part](#tweaks) with refined integration scripts for Windows 11.
-- [ ] Add a license and animated GIF screenshot of the IDE.
+- [ ] Add an animated GIF screenshot of the IDE.
 - [ ] Explain how to use git repository to [sync IDE settings](#intellij-idea).

 ## Resources